sapcc/swift-drive-autopilot/README.md

 Currently, the `secret` will be used as encryption key directly.
 Other key derivation schemes may be supported in the future.

+Instead of providing `secret` as plain text in the config file, you can use a special syntax (`fromEnv`) to read the respective encryption key from an exported environment variable.

 ```yaml
 swift-id-pool: [ "swift1", "swift2", "swift3", "swift4", "swift5", "swift6" ]